theyash26/Movies/README.md

 # Movies
-This is online movie watching platform
-Here, You'll find all new and latest upcoming movies We are providing all type of movie like Bollywood, Hollywood and South movies.
-You can get HD quality videos
-This is just for movie watching and fun source!
-Hope you all guys like!!
-Thanks!
+Stream the latest movies online in HD!
+Discover a wide selection of Hollywood, Bollywood, and South films—all for your enjoyment.
+Happy watching!